Tour our D.P.T. Facilities

-Labs take place in the Westbrook College of Health Professions' "skill labs," which are modeled after clinic and hospital environments, enhancing a student's ability to practice in any health care setting.
-The classrooms are equipped with computer and video technology, allowing faculty and students to use multi-media presentations to meet the needs of students' with varying learning needs.
+Labs take place in the Westbrook College of Health Professions' "skill labs," which are modeled after clinic and hospital environments, enhancing a student's ability to practice in any healthcare setting.
+The classrooms are equipped with computer and video technology, allowing you to use multimedia presentations to meet varying learning needs.

 The Harold Alfond Center

 The Harold Alfond Center for Health Sciences is a state-of-the-art laboratory and educational facility.
-This three-story building houses labs and lecture halls for our College of Osteopathic Medicne and other health professions.
+This three-story building houses labs and lecture halls for our College of Osteopathic Medicine and other health professions.
 It places UNE at the national forefront of health and life sciences education.
-Our DPT students use the center's Gross Anatomy Lab during both years one and two.
+You use the center's Anatomy Lab during both years one and two.

 Motion Analysis Lab